 Lewis Ginter Botanic Garden sparkles with more than half-a-million twinkling lights.
 See hand-crafted botanical decorations, model trains, firepits with s’mores and hot chocolate (for purchase), nightly family activities, and more.

 Extend your holiday fun with a Weekend Getaway to Richmond Virginia.

 Holiday Walk of Lights, Neabsco Creek Boardwalk Nov 26 – Dec 30

 The Neabsco Creek Boardwalk is decorated for the holidays with a walk-through display of sparkling lights and hand-crafted holiday trees.
 Free, no reservations required.

 Historic Homes of Virginia, Multiple Locations and Dates

 Most historic homes of Virginia offer seasonal tours of the homes decorated in period style.
 Northern Virginia homes with holiday tours include Carlyle House, Morven Park, Mount Vernon, and Oatlands.
 Follow the link to find a historic home near you.

 Visit with Santa for that magical holiday picture, and enjoy kid-friendly activities at area malls.

-Whatever 2019 December events in Northern Virginia you choose to attend, we wish you a happy and fun-filled month!
+No matter which 2022 December events in Northern Virginia you choose to attend, we wish you a happy and fun-filled month!